Dion Drena Beljo: Playing abroad

 On 13 January 2023, Beljo joined FC Augsburg on a four-and-a-half-year contract for €3 million fee.
 He made his Bundesliga debut on 22 January in a 3–4 loss against Borussia Dortmund.
 On 4 March 2023, Beljo scored his first goal for the club in a 2–1 victory against SV Werder Bremen.

 On 9 July 2024, Beljo moved to Rapid Wien in Austria on a season-long loan with an option to buy.

 Return to Croatia

 On 16 July 2025, Beljo returned to Croatia and signed a multi-year contract with Dinamo Zagreb.
+He scored 31 league goals in his debut season, as his club secured their 26th Croatian league title.

 International career

 In June 2023, Beljo was called up to the senior Croatia squad for the 2023 UEFA Nations League Finals.
 The same year on 12 October, he debuted in a 0–1 UEFA Euro 2024 qualifying home loss against Turkey.

 Personal life

 Beljo is named Dion after Dionysus, the Greek God of wine, while Drena was his grandfather's nickname.